c-toolbox/C-Play/docs/guides/playback/presentation.md

 In the layer view for an NDI or Stream layer, check *"ImPres Mode (QR Code Detection)"*.
 This setting is saved with the presentation.

 ### Example
-You can open an example powerpoint from `data/impres/ImPres_PPT_Template.ppt` that showcases how the QR codes could be displayed in proper way, which is being visible directly when new slide becomes visible and then disappears quiet fast.
+You can open the example PowerPoint at `data/impres/ImPres_PPT_Template.ppt`, which shows one practical way to display the QR codes so they are visible immediately when a new slide appears and then disappear quite quickly.

 ### How it works